 Kate responded well to her chiropractic treatment for chronic headaches plan of 1-2 times a week for 3 months.
 Kate’s headaches decreased in frequency and intensity gradually.
 Finally, she was able to do the necessary chores and social activities again without going home to bed after work.

-Meiri Chiropractic serving North Palm Beach, Jupiter, Palm Beach Gardens and West Palm Beach offers chiropractic treatment for chronic headaches.
+Meiri Chiropractic serving West Palm Beach, Jupiter, Palm Beach Gardens and North Palm Beach offers chiropractic treatment for chronic headaches.
 Your chiropractor will examine, diagnose and determine your best course of chiropractic treatment for chronic headaches .
-Call us in North Palm Beach at 561-253-8984 to schedule an appointment at our chiropractic clinic and start getting the relief you need.
+Call us in West Palm Beach at 561-253-8984 to schedule an appointment at our chiropractic clinic and start getting the relief you need.